-Methods: Sprague-Dawley (SD) rats were randomly divided into CC group and control group, and then CC rat model was constructed.
+Methods: Sprague-Dawley (SD) rats were randomly divided into CC group and control group.
+CC models were constructed.
 The expression of SOCS3 in CC tissues was determined by quantitative real time-polymerase chain reaction (qRT-PCR).
-Hematoxylin-eosin staining (H&E) was used to examine colon tissue morphology.
-Immunohistochemistry (IHC) staining assay was performed to determine the expression of SOCS3 protein in colon tissues.
-The contents of HIF-1 $\alpha$ , phosphorylated phosphatidylinositol 3-hydroxy kinase (p-PI3K), and phosphorylated protein kinase B (p-AKT) proteins were determined by Western blotting (WB).
+Hematoxylin-eosin staining (H&E) was used to examine colon tissue morphology, while immunohistochemistry (IHC) staining assay was performed to determine the expression of SOCS3 protein in colon tissues.
+The content of HIF-1a, phosphorylated phosphatidylinositol 3-hydroxy kinase (p-PI3K), and phosphorylated protein kinase B (p-AKT) proteins was determined by Western blotting (WB).

-Results: Compared with that in the control group, the number of tumors in CC group was significantly increased (p < 0.05).
-2).
-On the other hand, protein and message ribonucleic acid (mRNA) expressions of SOCS3 were down-regulated in CC group (p < 0.05).
-3), while protein expressions of p-PI3K, p-AKT and HIF-1 $\alpha$ were raised in CC group (p < 0.05).
+Results: Compared with that in the control group, the number of tumors in the CC group was significantly increased (p < 0.05).
+Protein and messenger ribonucleic acid (mRNA) expressions of SOCS3 were down-regulated in CC group (p < 0.05), while protein expressions of p-PI3K, p-AKT and HIF-1 α were significantly elevated in CC group (p < 0.05).

-Conclusion: SOCS3 is lowly expressed in CC rats, and promotes the expression of HIF-1 $\alpha$ by activating PI3K/AKT signaling pathway.
-Thus, SOCS3 provides a therapeutic strategy for the management of colon cancer.
+Conclusion: SOCS3 is poorly expressed in CC rats, and promotes the expression of HIF-1α by activating PI3K/AKT signaling pathway.
+The findings, thus, provide a probable strategy for management of colon cancer.

-Keywords: Colon cancer, Suppressor of cytokine signaling protein 3 (SOCS3), Hypoxia inducible factor-1 $\alpha$
+Keywords: Colon cancer, Suppressor of cytokine signaling protein 3 (SOC3), Hypoxia inducible factor- 1α